adamsiemion/springboot-with-spring_data-and-onion_architecture/README.md

 </dependency>
 ```

-## Add a dependency to fongo in the storage module
+## Add a dependency to fongo in the data module

 ```xml
 <dependency>